TosbackCgusBridge-Bot/CGUs-versions/Tvguide/Privacy Policy.md

 more popular celebrities Most Popular Movies

 1. Taken 2
-2. Argo
+2. Hotel Transylvania
-3. Sinister
+3. Looper
-4. Hotel Transylvania
+4. End Of Watch
-5. Here Comes The Boom
+5. Trouble With The Curve

 more popular movies Top Videos

 1. The Vampire Diaries
 2. The Vampire Diaries
-3. Supernatural
+3. Dexter
-4. Dexter
+4. Arrow
-5. Arrow
+5. Supernatural

 more top videos